Board

 Karen Rice, Secretary

-Karen is retired from the Bureau of Land Management.
-One of the highlight of her career involved working with land trusts to conserve key private properties that intermingle with public lands.
-Since 1996, she worked with the BLM’s Land and Water Conservation Fund, the Teton Regional Land Trust, The Conservation Fund and The Nature Conservancy to form an award winning partnership that has conserved 90 private properties valued at approximately $65 million along the upper Snake Rivers’ corridors and at Henry’s Lake.
+Karen Rice is retired from the Bureau of Land Management (BLM).
+One of the highlights of her career involved working with land trusts to conserve key private properties that intermingle with public lands.
+Since 1996, she has worked with the BLM’s Land and Water Conservation Fund, the Teton Regional Land Trust, The Conservation Fund and The Nature Conservancy to form an award winning partnership that has conserved 90 private properties valued at approximately $65 million along the upper Snake Rivers’ corridors and at Henry’s Lake.
 She also has extensive experience as a wildlife biologist and program manager.
-Karen notes that she is extremely fortunate to continue land conservation work with the Heart of the Rockies Initiative.
+Karen is grateful to continue land conservation work with Heart of the Rockies Initiative.

 Liz Bell